Sara Louisa Oberholtzer: Early years and education

-Sara Louisa Vickers was born in Uwchlan Township, Chester County, Pennsylvania, on May 20, 1841.
-She was a daughter of Paxson and Ann T. Vickers, cultured Quakers of the time.
+Sara Louisa Vickers was born in Uwchlan Township, Pennsylvania, on May 20, 1841.
+She was a daughter of Ann T. and Paxson Vickers, Quakers of the time.
 The family were active abolitionists.
 Besides the hundreds of fugitives assisted on their way to Canada, the home entertained such guests as John G. Whittier, Lucretia Mott, William Lloyd Garrison, and Bayard Taylor.
 Oberholtzer's ancestors were public-spirited.
 She naturally came to the front early, taking a prominent part in literary and organization work from childhood.

 She was educated at Thomas' Friends Boarding School, the State Normal School in Millersville, and by private tutors.